 The graphs of each shape create a unique game board, helping the game break down geometric shapes into polynomials.
 These polynomials form curves, and the more complicated the curve, the more complicated the polynomial equation, Payne said.
 Polynomials have applications in everyday life, from designing roller coasters to modeling economic growth.
 The game helps people understand the complexity of curves and how they can be applied to our dimensional space.

 According to Payne, the game focuses on a specific algebraic curve called a general curve.
-The general curve is both a curve and a set of theorems that apply to all curves, meaning that an understanding of the general curve leads to a better understanding of most curves.
+The general curve is a set of theorems that apply to all curves, meaning that an understanding of the general curve leads to a better understanding of most curves.

 “In the past, people have always broken (the general curve) into interesting and complicated objects,” Payne said.
 “What we’re doing is simpler.
 We’re breaking this object into something completely trivial.
 That’s why people call it a tinkertoy model.
 By analyzing the pattern of how these pieces are linked together … we are able to produce information about the original object.”